Pushkal-Gupta/Web-Scraper-AI/README.md

 Structured Tables / Summaries
 ```

-Unlike traditional scrapers, no hardcoded CSS/XPath selectors are required.\
+Unlike traditional scrapers, no site-specific CSS/XPath selectors are required.\
 The parsing logic is prompt-driven rather than layout-driven, making the system resilient to moderate UI changes.

-The LLM is used only after scraping, meaning the system works on dynamic
-websites without custom parsing rules for each page.
+The LLM receives only cleaned textual content extracted from the page, not the raw HTML, preventing markup noise from affecting reasoning.

 ---